kmee/kmee-odoo-addons/crm_stage_role_responsible/README.rst

 To configure this module, you need to:

 * Go to CRM > Configuration > Stages
-* For each stage, set the appropriate role responsible (BDR, SDR, Closer, or Default)
+* For each stage, set the appropriate role responsible (BDR, SDR, Hunter, Closer, Farmer, or Default)

 Usage
 =====